in-op/SystemExtensions/README.md

 and assigning it to the return value.

 ### Copying
+The `SystemExtensions.Copying`
+namespace was created to facilitate the implementation of creating deep copies of your custom types.
-Deep copying is the creation of a completely new copy of any one instance, which shares no mutable state with the original.
-This can be useful in a number of situations, including multithreaded applications.
+Deep copying is the creation of an instance whose fields contain the exact same values as some original instance, but the two instances share no mutable state.
+This can be useful
+in a number of situations, including multithreaded applications.
 However, implementing deep copy methods can be confusing and painful, depending on the complexity of the objects you copy.
-The `SystemExtensions.Copying`
-namespace was created to ease that pain.
+Deep copying is easy when the state is perfectly immutable, but tricky when you have objects within objects and both have mutable state.

 The `Copying` namespace defines
-`DeepCopy()` extension methods for the following collections:
+`DeepCopy()` extension methods for the following types:
 * T[]
 * Dictionary<TKey, TValue>
 * HashSet\<T\>